How Chris Hemsworth and Elsa Pataky Formed One of Hollywood's Most Enduring Romances - E! Online

 Certain situations are just meant to be.
 At least that's how Pataky, some 13 years into a successful acting career in Spain, felt when talent agent William Ward introduced her to Hemsworth, whose cut 6-foot-3 frame and smoldering stare hadn't yet manifested itself into a series of steady, lucrative gigs when they were brought together in 2010.

-Somewhat recently out of a romance with Adrien Brody that included him wooing her with an actual castle, the now 44-year-old was taken with Hemsworth from their first conversation over the phone, his naturally deep register leaving her intrigued.
+Somewhat recently out of a romance with Adrien Brody that included him wooing her with an actual castle, the now 47-year-old was taken with Hemsworth from their first conversation over the phone, his naturally deep register leaving her intrigued.
 And when she met him in person, well, even if he weren't able to expound eloquently on such subjects as climate change and immigration—as he did to GQ in 2017—we get why she didn't hesitate to marry him three months into their courtship.

 Their wedding was so spur-of-the-moment that they maintain a friendly dispute to this day about the actual date, with Hemsworth only certain that it was sometime that December.
 Because at that point, the couple had already progressed to the meet-the-parents stage and were enjoying a Christmas getaway to Indonesia with their extended crews.

-So "it just felt right," to make their connection all legal-like, Hemsworth, celebrating his 37th birthday today, recalled on ITV's Good Morning Britain in 2016.
+So "it just felt right," to make their connection all legal-like, Hemsworth, celebrating his 40th birthday Aug.
+11, recalled on ITV's Good Morning Britain in 2016.

 "There was no great plan to any of it to be honest, we were on holiday and we said, 'Why don't we get married, too?'
 And then the next minute...There probably should have been some planning, but it all worked out.
 Honestly, we had both our families on holiday at the same time, just randomly, and we said, 'This is a good opportunity with everyone together.'
 So, we just did it."

-But for as much as they were of the when you know, you know mindset—"From the first time we met, we just made sense.
+But for as much as they were of the when-you-know-you-know mindset—"From the first time we met, we just made sense.
 She's fun.
-She's outgoing, and she has a sense of humor and a passionate attitude toward life, which is nice to try to keep up with," he noted to Elle in 2015—it's tricky to move at a breakneck pace without suffering at least a little whiplash.
+She's outgoing, and she has a sense of humor and a passionate attitude toward life, which is nice to try to keep up with," Hemsworth noted to Elle in 2015—it's tricky to move at a breakneck pace without suffering at least a little whiplash.

 It wasn't all that long into their union when the couple learned they were expecting, welcoming their first child, daughter India, in May 2012.
 Her twin brothers, Tristan and Sasha, followed behind in March 2014.